Gossip Girl: Cultural influence

 CW executive Dawn Ostroff later compared Gossip Girl's role as the show that defined its network to House of Cards for Netflix.
 Its television audience was never very large, but the show was influential on culture; Savage recalled that the crew likened working on it to working for a lifestyle magazine.
-Bell stated, "[Schwartz and Savage] were spearheading: 'What if the Internet is just a place to judge people?
+Bell stated: "[Schwartz and Savage] were spearheading: 'What if the Internet is just a place to judge people?
 What if that's what it turns into?'
 And they turned out to be Nostradamus."

 A hairstylist for the show compared media interest in Lively's hair to that for Jennifer Aniston's "The Rachel".
 In 2008, The New York Times reported the show has had a profound impact on retail, saying Gossip Girl is probably "the first [show] to have been conceived, in part, as a fashion marketing vehicle".
-While it has had middling success in terms of ratings, it "may well be the biggest influence in the youth culture market", said a trendspotter.
+While it has had middling success in terms of ratings, it "may well be the biggest influence in the youth culture market", said a trend spotter.
 However, for Maheen Humayun of The Tempest, the show emphasized toxic cultural traits, like rape culture, that "messed up a whole generation."
 According to Zoe Fox of Mashable, the show popularized social media networks and mobile communication, becoming "a pioneer in its use of mobile".
 In 2008, New York Magazine named the series as "Best Show Ever".
 In 2009, Rolling Stone named the series as "TV's Hottest Show".

 On January 26, 2012, in honor of the series' 100th episode, New York City Mayor Michael Bloomberg visited the set and proclaimed the date Gossip Girl Day, citing the show's cultural influence and impact on the economy of the city.
 "Gossip Girl has made New York a central character.
 While Gossip Girl is drawing fans in with its plot twists, the show also attracts many of them to visit New York, contributing to our incredible 50.5 million visitors last year.
 In fact, the economic impact of Gossip Girl and other television shows and films that are made in New York really can be felt directly in all five boroughs.
 The 100th episode of Gossip Girl is a real landmark, and I want to congratulate the show's cast and crew," he stated.

 The popularity of the series was also indirectly responsible for the creation of the reality series NYC Prep, which ran for one season on Bravo.

-The series has been referenced in films such as Fired Up!, Get Him To The Greek, Vampires Suck, Easy A, Just Go With It and Horrible Bosses, and TV series such as Royal Pains, Entourage, Parks and Recreation, Skam, 30 Rock, Skins, and Shameless, among others.
+Gossip Girl paved the way for numerous teen dramas that came after it.
+The show influenced the notorious text harassment throughout Pretty Little Liars, as well as the class conflict plot in Elite.
 Popular among teenagers and young adults, the Gossip Girl cast has posed on the cover of numerous mainstream magazines, including Rolling Stone, People, Nylon, New York Magazine, TV Guide, New York Post, Vogue, Out Magazine, Details, and Entertainment Weekly.